danifontenele/libft/README.md

 # Libft

-In this project I writed the code of more than 40 functions, including standard functions of libc.
+In this project I writed the code of 43 different functions, including standard functions of libc.
 Added to this, I created a ".h" file and a Makefile so it makes easy to compile and create a libft.a file.

-The goal of this all is being familiarized with a lot of different functions, understand how they works and be able to understando how the memory is manipulated.

-Also it helps me to call functions in the next 42 projects, instead of write the function all the time.
+I get familiarized with all this functions and I'm sure that this will help me in future projects.

+But I also faced new concepts:
+- Dynamic allocation;
+- mem* functions;
+- str* functions;
+- (void *) type;
+- size_t type;
+- File descriptors;
+- Ordered linked lists;
+- Pointer arithmetics;

+My plan to learn this as deep as possible was test all of them with different and extreme tests.
+I also asked my 42 colleagues for help to understand concepts and make even more tests.